 Does the man with the longer blade always win?

 Sasaki carries an extra long blade he has nicknamed, “clothes hanger.”
 He has also perfected the “swallow turn” maneuver which is almost impossible to defend against when combined with the long blade.
 Again, sword length plays into the mythos.

 And yet in a parallel from Star Wars, Luke Skywalker is able to defeat the Death Star, the ultimate power in the universe say the generals.
-The Imperial forces, however, are not ready for her own version of a close-in attack, which Yamabuki has learned from her fencing master, Lord Nakagawa.
+The Imperial forces, however, are not ready for Yamabuki’s own version of a close-in attack, which she has learned from her fencing master, Lord Nakagawa.
 But this requires a great deal of courage and timing.

 But it is not the final blow she delivers that brings the first installment of the Sword of the Taka Samurai series to its denouement, but in what I hope is a faithful ending, what must it have been like for her to kill.
 How she reacts after the duel is over.

 Agility and tenacity count just as much as blade length along with a lot of luck, especially when you know you only have one chance to make your move, or die.